-All pedigrees exhibited dominant inheritance of aortic aneurysm disease with incomplete penetrance and skeletal features including pectus deformity, scoliosis and arachnodactyly with complete penetrance, which co-segregated with the respective variants in genotyped participants (Fig. 3a).
-To assess whether PMEPA1 families affected by FTAAD form a phenotypically distinct subgroup, we analysed the HPO terms assigned to the 593 FTAAD families in both programmes of the 100KGP.
-Using a permutation-based method^{22,23} based on Resnik's semantic similarity measure24, we found that the four 100KGP PMEPA1 families were significantly more similar to each other than to other FTAAD families chosen at random (p=5.7x10-3).
-To characterise the PMEPA1 phenotype in greater detail, we compared the prevalence of each of the HPO terms in the minimal set of terms present in at least three of the four families with the prevalence in the other FTAAD families.
-We identified four HPO terms related to the musculoskeletal system that were significantly enriched (Fig. 3b), echoing the phenotypic characteristics of the syndromic aortopathy Loeys-Dietz syndrome^{25,26}.
+we analyzed the Human Phenotype Ontology (HPO) terms assigned to the 593 FTAAD families in both programs of the 100KGP.
+Using a permutation-based method 22,23 based on the semantic similarity measure of Resnik et al. 24 , we found that the four 100KGP PMEPA1 families were significantly more similar to each other than to other FTAAD families chosen at random ($P = 5.7 \times 10^{-3}$).
+To characterize the PMEPA1 phenotype in greater detail, we compared the prevalence of each of the HPO terms in the minimal set of terms present in at least three of the four families with the prevalence in the other FTAAD families.
+We identified four HPO terms related to the musculoskeletal system that were significantly enriched (Fig. 3b), echoing the phenotypic characteristics of the syndromic aortopathy Loeys-Dietz syndrome 25,26 .

 To understand the molecular mechanisms underlying this defect, we examined the protein-protein interactions27 for PMEPA1 and the complete set of high-confidence genes in the 'Thoracic aortic aneurysm or dissection' PanelApp panel.
-PMEPA1 encodes a negative regulator of Transforming Growth Factor β (TGF β) signalling28, a pathway previously implicated in multiple aortopathies, including Loeys-Dietz syndrome29.
-The genes underlying known forms of Loeys-Dietz syndrome encode part of a tightly interacting subgroup of proteins in the TGF β pathway, in which there is a direct interaction between the proteins encoded by SMAD2, SMAD3 and PMEPA1 (Fig. 3c).
+PMEPA1 encodes a negative regulator of transforming growth factor- β (TGF β) signaling28, a pathway previously implicated in multiple aortopathies, including Loeys-Dietz syndrome29.
+The genes underlying known forms of Loeys-Dietz syndrome encode part of a tightly interacting subgroup of proteins in the TGFβ pathway, in which there is a direct interaction between the proteins encoded by SMAD2, SMAD3 and PMEPA1 (Fig. 3c).
 As the two candidate variants occur in the last exon of the transcript, they are likely to evade nonsense-mediated decay30.
-However, their truncating effects are predicted to remove a PPxY interaction motif, while leaving the SMAD interaction motif intact (Fig. 3d), possibly affecting binding between PMEPA1 and SMAD2/3, and altering TGF β signalling through a gain-of-function mechanism.
+However, their truncating effects are predicted to remove a PPxY interaction motif while leaving the SMAD interaction motifintact (Fig. 3d), possibly affecting binding between PMEPA1 and SMAD2/3 and altering TGFβ signaling through a gain-of-function mechanism.